hugosc/nvim/README.md

 <img src="lua/config/images/ragsearch.jpg" alt="drawing" width="400"/> <img src="lua/config/images/ragmanagement.jpg" alt="drawing" width="400"/>

 This took an embarrassing amount of time to make as good as I hoped it could be, but now it is.
 AI within this setup can be used for basically anything you can imagine, incredibly fast, within the editor, within 3 keyboard presses.
-Instantly producing a cited (with links) list of relevant research based on my lecture notes, or researching then fetching then forking then editing an obscure github repo, etc.

 - Custom version of avante.nvim code editing workflow
 - Copilot support with model switching capabilities